-LIS 6919r Issues in Information Studies (1–5)
+LIS 6919r Issues in Information Studies (1-3)

 Directed and supervised detailed investigation of selected problems, issues, and trends in the various areas of librarianship/information studies including, but not limited to, cataloging and classification; work with the disadvantaged; children and youth services; academic, public, school, and special libraries; administration; information science.
 Offerings will vary because of currency and the changing nature of the subject matter.
-May be repeated to a maximum of six semester hours.
+May be repeated to a maximum of fifteen semester hours.

-LIS 6936r Proseminar in LIS Research and Teaching (1–3)
+LIS 6936r Proseminar in IS Research and Teaching (0)

-This course introduces students to research and teaching, as well as orienting students to current issues relevant to preparing for teaching and research careers.
-The course emphasizes reading; discussion and collaborative critical analysis of the methods, findings, and impacts of assigned readings; and presentations by students and invited speakers.
-May be repeated to a maximum of twelve hours.
+The course introduces students to research and teaching within the field of IS, as well as orienting students to current issues relevant to preparing for teaching and research careers.
+The course emphasizes reading, discussion and collaborative critical analysis of the methods, findings, and impacts of assigned readings, and presentations by students and invited speakers.

 LIS 6980r Dissertation (1–12)